 God of death死神shinigami

-Christianity is not that popular in Japan, but there is even a Japanese word for Christ which is [基督] and by some miracle it is pronounced like a foreign word. kurisuto [クリスト].
-Therefore, jesus in Japanese is yes kurisuto [イエスクリスト].
-The characters of Christ mean foundation [基] and leadership [督].
+Christianity is not very popular in Japan, but there is even a Japanese word to refer to Christ which is [基督] and by some miracle is pronounced like a foreign word kurisuto [クリスト].
+Thus, Jesus in Japanese is iesu kurisuto [イエス クリスト].
+The ideograms of Christ mean foundations [基] and leadership [督].

-In Shintoism the gods are manifestations of musubi [結び] the interconnected energy of the universe.
-To finish the part of the gods in Japanese, let's leave below a list of some popular gods in Shinto:
+In Shintoism, the gods are manifestations of musubi [結び] the interconnected energy of the universe.
+To conclude the part about gods in Japanese, we will leave below a list of some popular gods in Shintoism:

 • Amaterasu Omikami, the goddess of the sun;